-An increasing number of top business schools are offering deferral MBA programs where current undergraduate students apply during their senior year.
-In most cases, students will work for a couple years after graduating from school before beginning their MBA studies.
+An increasing number of top business schools are offering deferral MBA programs to which current undergraduate students apply during their senior year.
+In most cases, students will work for a couple of years after graduating from school before beginning their MBA studies.
 These programs give ambitious students the chance to lock in a top MBA program before entering the workforce.

-Harvard Business School’s 2+2, where students work for two years before starting on campus, is one of the best-known programs.
-Stanford has a similar two-year deferral while Yale SOM has Silver Scholars, which allows students to study in an MBA program immediately upon finishing college.
-After one year, students enter the workforce for a year and then return to SOM for the third year to finish their MBA.
+Harvard Business School’s 2+2, where students work for two years before starting on campus, is one of the best-known deferral MBA programs.
+Stanford’s Deferred Enrollment Program has a similar two-year deferral while Yale SOM’s Silver Scholars Program allows students to study in an MBA program immediately upon finishing college.
+After one year, students enter the workforce for a year and then return to Yale SOM for the third year to finish their MBA.

-To find out more about the programs available and the application requirements, download our latest eBook: https://www.personalmbacoach.com/deferralmbasignup
+To find out more about the programs available and the application requirements, download our latest eBook for free today!